endless-sky/endless-sky-wiki/BuildInstructions.md

 You will also need `libmingw32.a` and `libopengl32.a`.
 Those should be included in the MinGW g++ install.
 If they are not in `C:\Program Files\mingw64\x86_64-w64-mingw32\lib\` you will have to adjust the paths in the Code::Blocks file.

+On Windows certain files with "~" in the file name may be spontaneously deleted by git with an "error: Invalid Path" message when pulling or merging.
+The solution is to set `git config core.protectNTFS false`.

 ### Mac OS X ###

 To build Endless Sky you probably want the latest XCode version (I used 5.1.1).
 You also need to install three libraries: